 - In the sister series Hero.com and Villain.net, there exists the Council of Evil.
 We more of it in Villain.net, obviously, and it's revealed in the first book that it exists to make sure the various supervillains' plots don't overlap.
 After all, what's the point in robbing a gold vault in Switzerland if at the same moment, some other guy's going to roast the city with a death ray?
 The COE issues permits to supervillains, provided that their plans are officially approved.

 - Up until "The Deadly Assassin", the Time Lords in Doctor Who were sometimes presented as The Omniscient Council of Vagueness, most blatantly in "Colony in Space".
 In "Assassin" they were Retconned as The Blinkered Council of College Infighting, and they never really recovered.
-Russell T Davies decided the revived show would be better off without them... until they were brought back in "The End of Time", having become unambiguous villains under Rassilon's insane leadership.
+Russell T. Davies decided the revived show would be better off without them... until they were brought back in "The End of Time", having become unambiguous villains under Rassilon's insane leadership.
 The Doctor then has to doom his entire race all over again.
-Although it's been revealed since then that they still exist, sealed off in a separate universe.
+Although it's been revealed since then that they still exist, sealed off in a separate universe, and also that every Time Lord didn't jump off with Rassilon.
+We've met a perfectly sane and respectable leader known only as The General, and civilian Gallifreyans that could be the civilians of any world.

 - In the early season of Babylon 5, the Grey Council fit this to a tee, if not being outright villainous.